Last updated: 6th December 2020

 Xiang Gong Shan Mountain

 The views got even better when we hiked up to the top of the Xiang Gong Shan mountain.
-We were rewarded with a spectacular view of the Li River, and could see where our cruise boat went.
+We were rewarded with a spectacular view of the Li River and could see where our cruise boat went.
 This location is described by photographers as one of the world’s top scenic spots and one of China’s most beautiful peaks, yep it really is!

 It was breathtaking, a real bird’s eye view with incredible panoramic views across the surrounding lush countryside.
 The River Li winds its way through the mountains like an emerald green ribbon.

 To get to the viewing point is an incredibly steep climb, but there are steps for the most part, albeit with a huge drop! vertigo sufferers may want to think twice.
 There’s no amenities at the top, but there was a small shop at the base selling some fruit and water, which we took advantage of on the way back.